ZenithVal/vpm/README.md

 ## Usage With VCC
 ### Adding Repo Listing
-- With the [latest VCC installed](https://vrchat.com/download/vcc), just go to https://rurre.github.io/vpm, click `Add to VCC` at the top, and follow the prompts!
+- With the [VCC](https://vrchat.com/download/vcc) or [ALCOM](https://ask.vrchat.com/t/alcom-a-crossplatform-fast-open-source-unofficial-creator-companion-alternative/24058), go to https://zenithval.github.io/vpm, click `Add to VCC` at the top, and follow the prompts.
-- Otherwise, make sure you have the [VPM CLI](https://vcc.docs.vrchat.com/vpm/cli) installed, then run the command `vpm add repo https://rurre.github.io/vpm/index.json`.
+- Otherwise, make sure you have the [VPM CLI](https://vcc.docs.vrchat.com/vpm/cli) installed, then run the command `vpm add repo https://zenithval.github.io/vpm/index.json`.

 ### Adding Packages to a Project

-In the VPM Interface, select your project, locate the `Selected Repos` dropdown, and check `Pumkin's VPM Repo`.
+In the VPM Interface, select your project, locate the `Selected Repos` dropdown, and check `Zenith's VPM Repo`.
 Then, select the package you want to add, and click the plus button.

 ## Manual Usage

 Each package has its own repository, and usually contains a standalone package distribution, as well as a VPM-compatible package distribution.
 If you want to use the standalone package, you can download it from the releases page of the package's repository.

-## Special Thanks
+## Thanks
 - [pumkin](https://github.com/rurre) for reference & help setting this up.
 - [rrazgriz](https://github.com/rrazgriz/raz-vpm) original readme writer.